-Personal Weaponry and Heraldry in Germanic Tribes
+Personal Weaponry and Heraldry in the Germanic Tribes

 Personal Weaponry as Status Symbols